The plight of the bee

 Over 5 years, Andy got the bees thriving.
 Hive numbers grew to 1600 and we set out to become certified organic.
 Things were looking up.

 Then, in 2004, cyclone Heta struck.
 The whole island was defoliated by winds that raged up to 300 km an hour and enormous waves drenched any remaining vegetation in salt spray.
 Two thirds of the hives were lost - as well as Andy’s house.
 So not a great year.
 But protecting the bees was the priority.
 No trees meant no food for the bees and numbers dwindled further - one queen and around 20 bees occupied each of the surviving hives.
 By creating a special sugar solution, Andy kept the bees nourished until the island’s plant life could recover.
 Slowly, he managed to bring the numbers up and just over 15 years later, we got hive numbers up to around 3000.
 Little did we know at the time, just how important these bees would become.
 We knew they were special, we didn’t know they would potentially become the last clean, healthy Italian bee stock left in the world.
+With your help, we'll make sure they stay protected.

 The Pacific Bee Sanctuary